ymzhang2/Data-Analyst-Intern-at-Apple-Tree-Early-Learning-Center/README.md

 ## Data-Analyst-Intern-at-Apple-Tree-Early-Learning-Center
-** My responsibility**
+**My responsibility**
-*1. Wrote complicated SQL queries to manipulate data for further analysis *2.
-Created dashboard reports to assist curriculum designers in learning the effect of curriculum on student performance using Tableau and R
+*Wrote complicated SQL queries to manipulate data for further analysis *Created dashboard reports to assist curriculum designers in learning the effect of curriculum on student performance using Tableau and R
-*3. Applied regression analysis, data mining and statistical descriptive using R to help statistician refine curriculum *4.
-Cleaned data collected by over 60 teachers using advanced Excel spreadsheet formulas and uploaded the cleaned data into MySQL database
+*Applied regression analysis, data mining and statistical descriptive using R to help statistician refine curriculum *Cleaned data collected by over 60 teachers using advanced Excel spreadsheet formulas and uploaded the cleaned data into MySQL database
-*5. Collobrated with database developer to maintain database *6.
-Presented my finding to stakeholders and communicated effectively with end users *7.
-Worked closely with internal department to drive project success
+*Collobrated with database developer to maintain database *Presented my finding to stakeholders and communicated effectively with end users *Worked closely with internal department to drive project success

 ## Introduction for Attached Samples
 **FSG Report**